JaredReisinger/jaredreisinger.com/content/resume/index.md

   "Senior Software Design Engineer, Bing" "2007–2009">}}

-Led technical and UI/UX design of Bing search relevance experimentation platform, and implemented core components, resulting in a more than 100-fold increase in productivity of the Bing search relevance team.
+Led technical and UI/UX design of Bing search relevance experimentation platform and implemented core components, resulting in a more than 100-fold increase in productivity of the Bing search relevance team.

 Trained development team in Beijing to assume ongoing responsibility of experimentation platform support and development.